-Many enterprises haven’t updated their network infrastructure in any significant way in years, so as cloud solutions and fleets of smart devices make their way into the network, there’s a lot of uncertainty around network management.
-Software-defined wide area networking (SD-WAN) has emerged as a solution to some of the challenges of modern-day network management, but a flood of providers promising outsized results has led to a proliferation of myths about the technology.
+Many enterprises haven’t updated their network infrastructure in a significant way for many years, and as cloud solutions and fleets of smart devices make their way into the network, there’s a lot of uncertainty around network management.
+Software-defined wide-area networking (SD-WAN) has emerged as a solution to some of the challenges of modern-day network management, but a flood of providers promising outsized results has led to a proliferation of myths about the technology.

-SD-WAN offers some clear benefits, such as centralized visibility and control and the ability to scale up to meet business needs.
+SD-WAN offers many straightforward benefits, such as centralized visibility and control, as well as the ability to scale up as business needs grow.
 It also offers advanced security and traffic segmentation and prioritization.
-Along with these advantages to upgrading the network infrastructure, there is plenty of SD-WAN confusion.
-Here are five of the most common myths:
+However, among these advantages, there is plenty of SD-WAN confusion.
+Here are four of the most common myths:

-SD-WAN isn’t secure.
-On the contrary, many MPLS customers today have to implement VPN encryption to secure their networks because they are vulnerable to wire tapping.
+On the contrary, many MPLS customers today still have to implement VPN encryption to secure their networks because they are vulnerable to wiretapping.
 SD-WAN is seen as insecure because it uses the public internet, but MPLS does not prevent malware from spreading throughout sites.
-Certain SD-WAN solutions have unified threat intelligence that can prevent such malicious activity.
+Many SD-WAN solutions have unified threat intelligence that can prevent such malicious activity.

-With bandwidth-hungry cloud solutions and Internet of Things (IoT) devices adding to the overall demand on a network, the switch to SD-WAN can be highly beneficial for certain businesses.
-But overall, the switch to SD-WAN should be one focused on soft cost savings and opportunities to innovate and drive business objectives, rather than focusing on trimming expenses.
+With bandwidth-hungry cloud solutions and Internet-of-Things (IoT) devices adding to the overall demand on a network, the switch to SD-WAN can be highly beneficial for many businesses.
+But overall, the switch to SD-WAN should be one focused on opportunities to innovate and drive business objectives, rather than focusing on trimming expenses.

 These common SD-WAN myths shouldn’t discourage you from implementing the technology, and if you have more questions about what SD-WAN can do for you or what kind of provider would be best, you’re ready for the next step.
 You need a provider that understands the impact of SD-WAN on your business rather than one that’s peddling pie-in-the-sky expectations surrounding a network upgrade.